Terms and Conditions

 (3) If a customer exceeds the period of time allowed for payment the publisher shall invoice interest equal to the rate of interest the publishing house is charged by the bank without having to send the customer a separate payment reminder.

-(4) Our customers in Italy, Great Britain, Austria, Switzerland and in the USA have the option of settling their invoices by making payments into our bank accounts in each of these respective countries.
+(4) Our customers in Austria and Switzerland have the option of settling their invoices by making payments into our bank accounts in each of these re-spective countries.
 Invoiced amounts must be credited, excluding banking fees, to the respective bank account in full by the date payable.

 § 7 Shipping and Handling Costs / Invoice / Terms of Delivery